-A recurring theme in the sights we saw in Germany—and believe me, I mean this in the best and most complimentary way—was wackiness.
+Although Morgen and I used to live in France and have distinctly francophile tendencies, we also have tremendously warm feelings for Germany—especially Bavaria, which we’ve visited several times.
+A recurring theme in the sights we saw there—and believe me, I mean this in the best and most complimentary way—is wackiness.
 I’m not just talking about lederhosen and sauerkraut either, though it has always puzzled me how such things came to exist.
 A particular slice of German history we became well acquainted with was the rule of Ludwig II, king of Bavaria from 1864 until his death in 1886.
 While the many stories about Ludwig are strange and colorful (and some are featured as Interesting Things of Other Days) his most famous follies are the castles he built—especially his grandest and best-known castle, Neuschwanstein.

 Neuschwanstein is a beautiful castle set in one of the most scenic locations on Earth.
 If it looks a bit familiar, that may be because Walt Disney used it as inspiration for Cinderella’s Castle at the Disney theme parks.
 It really does evoke images of fairy tales, in more ways than one.
 But the story of its origin is one of tragedy, despair, and outright weirdness.